What is Influencer Marketing & Why Does it Work?

-Long before the term ‘influencer marketing’ was coined, Josiah Wedgwood, a luxury chinaware producer in England, was given a royal endorsement for his products.
+Long before the term ‘influencer marketing’ was defined, Josiah Wedgwood, a luxury chinaware producer in England, was given a royal endorsement for his products.
 On becoming ‘the royal potter’ in the 1760s, Wedgwood used this endorsement as a marketing device to illustrate the company’s value and credibility.

 Fast-forward 200 years to the 1970 soccer World Cup final.
 Just before the whistle blew to start the match, Brazilian superstar Pele – standing in the middle of the field – asked the referee if he could re-tie his boots.
 The world watched as Pele tied up his Pumas…something Puma had paid Pele to do seconds before kick-off.
 The very definition of influencer marketing.